Team Cohesion: Build a Unified, High-Performing Squad

 • Implement active listening practices in all communications.

-• Ensure all roles and responsibilities are well-defined.
+• Ensure all roles and responsibilities are well-defined and understood.

-• Actively foster psychological safety within the team.
+• Actively foster an environment of psychological safety.

-• Promote an inclusive environment where all members feel valued.
+• Champion and actively promote an inclusive environment where all members feel valued and respected.

 Common Challenges and How to Overcome Them